About AI-Cube

 and deployed on a federation of CODE-DE, DIASs and further high-volume EO/geo data offerings.

-Goal is to support scenarios like the following: User selects a topic
+Goal was to support scenarios like the following: User selects a topic

 (in the project: specific crop types, specific forest types, burnt forest areas).